AguaClara/Filter_Constriction/Reports_Tutorials/FinalReport.md

 <img src="https://github.com/AguaClara/filter-constrictions/blob/master/Images/HeadlossAdjuster.jpg?raw=true" width="25%" />
 </p>

-**Figure 8**: Vertically adjustable metal arm, fabricated with 80/20.
+**Figure 8**: The above image is a photograph of the vertically adjustable metal arm, fabricated with 80/20.
 The apex of the head loss tubing was attached to the top of the arm, as indicated by the red arrow.

 <p align="center">
 <img src="https://github.com/AguaClara/filter-constrictions/blob/master/Images/AdjustablePart.jpg?raw=true" width="25%"/>
 </p>

-**Figure 9**: Lever that required a 3/4 turn to tighten the metal arm in place.
+**Figure 9**: A red circle indicates the Lever that required a 3/4 turn to fasten the metal arm in place.

 #### Flow Cell Overview